 Using old garments and sheets can be useful when looking to make rags for household cleaning, rather then purchasing any or using disposable products.

 I have made a list of common ingredients that you may find in your cupboards when opting to switch to chemical free cleaning,

-BORAX, also known as sodium tetraborate decohydrate, this is a naturally occurring mineral and may be used in small amounts to remove odours, stains, and mildew.
+- BORAX, also known as sodium tetraborate decohydrate, this is a naturally occurring mineral and may be used in small amounts to remove odors, stains, and mildew.
 It does however contain “boron” which is not biodegradable, and should therefore be used sparingly.

 The above list should get you started on your way to chemical free cleaning.
 A more healthier option for you and your family.